lzhchn0/k8s-operator/Overview of metacontroller.md

 Sync webhook response

+How to debug metacontroller
+- check logs in metacontroller-0 pod
+- check logs in parent resources
+- check logs in child resources
+- check logs in related resources

 Worker in metacontroller
 - A worker is a process that handles a given webhook request.
 Its command line parameter is "--workers", refer to [Here](https://metacontroller.github.io/metacontroller/guide/configuration.html).